jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     </Grid>
 	```
-	>The markup that you just inserted is Extensible Application Markup Language, or XAML.
+	> The markup that you just inserted is Extensible Application Markup Language, or XAML.
 XAML is a language created by Microsoft for building user interfaces.
-It was originally created for WPF, but has since been repurposed for universal Windows apps.
+It was originally created for WPF, but has since been repurposed for Universal Windows apps.
 Combined with Xamarin Forms, it can even be used to build user interfaces for iOS and Android.
 It is an extremely expressive language that enjoys designer support in Visual Studio and other popular tools.

-1. Now open MainPage.xaml.cs and add the following using statement to those already at the top of the page:
+1. Now open **MainPage.xaml.cs** and add the following `using` statement to those already at the top of the page:

 	```C#
 	using OrderView.Models;
 	```

-1. Still in MainPage.xaml.cs, replace everything inside the **MainPage** class with the following code:
+1. Still in **MainPage.xaml.cs**, replace everything inside the *MainPage* class with the following code:

 	```C#
 	MainViewModel ViewModel = new MainViewModel();